How to Make Friends in Summer School

 Lastly, here’s a practical tip.
 To make new friends at your summer camp this year, don’t spend a lot of time in your room.
 It might be relaxing, but you won’t make any friends there.
 Instead, get out and about!
 Challenge yourself to do something new.
 You never know where you’ll meet someone new!

-The Oxford Scholastica Academy offers accredited courses to 12-18 year olds in the beautiful and ancient city of Oxford, a major drawcard for a summer course abroad.
+The Oxford Scholastica Academy offers accredited Oxford summer courses for 12-18 year olds in the beautiful and ancient city of Oxford, a major drawcard for a summer course abroad.
 This summer, you can enjoy a stimulating course that prepares you for future study and careers, while making friends that will last a lifetime.

 - Friendship is a major benefit of doing a summer course.
 But what else will you gain?
-Here are the top skills you’ll sharpen with Oxford Scholastica’s summer schools.
+Here are the top skills you’ll sharpen at an international summer school.

 - Even if you can’t make it to a summer course, there are lots of productive ways to spend your summer to prepare for university applications.

 - Prepare for the summer of your life – and make sure you’ve packed everything you need!
-Here’s a packing checklist for an international summer school
+Here’s a summer school packing checklist

 Ready to meet some new friends in Oxford?